droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 The players can dissuade Wensencia from harvesting the elk by offering a gift of reasonable value and succeeding on a successful DC 22 Diplomacy check.
 If the players threaten Wensencia in an attempt to dissuade her, she asks, in bafflement, why they would care so deeply about a "dumb, dying animal."

 Ultimately, the players can also dissuade Wensencia from harvesting the elk by succeeding on a DC 18 Intimidation check.
-If the players attack her, she uses her first turn in combat to cast *gaseous form*, vanishing into the fog before returning to Berez.
+If the players attack her, she uses her first turn in combat to cast *sanctuary* and then *invisibility* with sneak action (+13 Stealth), vanishing into the fog before returning to Berez.
 (The undead dire wolf, compelled to defend her, fights the players to the death.)

 As Wensencia departs, if the players treated her cordially, she warns them to beware the creatures that lurk amidst the gloom of the nearby crags and woods.
 "This meadow is a place of ancient death," she says, "and such creatures are drawn to it like moths to a flame.
 Do not linger long, lest you draw their attention—and their appetites."
 (Wensencia is referring to the **ghouls** that dwell amidst the cliffs of the nearby mountains, described in further detail below.)